Super Lawyers

 • Bone and/or joint infections

-Is there an increased risk that if the mother has chorioamnionitis the child will be born with cerebral palsy?
+Is there an increased risk that the child will be born with cerebral palsy if the mother has chorioamnionitis?

-If a mother has chorioamnionitis as an infection in the placenta, there is much as ten times greater risk that the child will be born with some type of cerebral palsy.
+If a mother has chorioamnionitis as an infection in the placenta, there is as much as ten times greater risk that the child will be born with some cerebral palsy.

 What is the Difference Between Histological Chorioamnionitis and Clinical Chorioamnionitis?

-If there is a diagnosis of chorioamnionitis based on the mother or child's symptoms, it is clinical chorioamnionitis.
-Histological chorioamnionitis is diagnosed from looking at the placenta.
-So if the mother does not have any symptoms but the doctors later the put the placenta and look under the microscope and they find chorioamnionitis, that's histological chorioamnionitis.
+If chorioamnionitis is diagnosed based on the mother or child’s symptoms, it is clinical chorioamnionitis.
+Histological chorioamnionitis is diagnosed by looking at the placenta.
+So if the mother has no symptoms, but the doctors later put the placenta and look under the microscope, they find chorioamnionitis, that’s histological chorioamnionitis.

 What are the ACOG Recommendations for Treating Chorioamnionitis?

-The American College of Obstetricians and Gynecologists (ACOG) is an educational resource to aid clinicians, and also has made access to its recommendations available online.
+The American College of Obstetricians and Gynecologists (ACOG) is an educational resource to aid clinicians and has made its recommendations.
+(It also acts as an arm for doctors to avoid malpractice lawsuits, but that is a different story.)

 For the treatment of chorioamnionitis, the ACOG's recommendations are that: